una/una.github.io/_posts/2014-11-10-pattern-libraries.md

 ---
 layout: post
-title: A Comprehensive List of Style Guides and Pattern Libraries
+title: A Pretty Long List of Style Guides and Pattern Libraries
 permalink: /pattern-libraries
-date: '2014-11-07'
+date: '2014-11-11'
 comments: true
 tags:
 - productivity
 - personal goals
 header-bg:
-subtitle: An alphabetized list of styleguides and pattern libraries and the differnce between the two.
-Feel free to contribtue.
+subtitle: An alphabetized list of styleguides and pattern libraries and a look into what makes the two terms different.
 ---

 A lot of time, the terms "style guide" and "pattern library" are used interchangebly, but there are distinct differences between the two.
-Defining the differences is important for team communication and understanding.
+Although many examples of these "guides" include features of both, defining the distinctions is important for team communication and understanding.

 A **style guide** is a representation of brand properties and values for consistency.
-These include typography, copy,

-There are tons of style guides and pattern libraries out there for inspiration.
-Many companeis are on this list twice, as they have both a pettern library and a style guide.
-This is an alphabetical mixed list of personal, professional, and styleguides/pattern libraries from tooling products.
---> talk about the differences
+These include typography, copy, color values and variations, etc. Style guides are the next generation of traditional **branding guides,** &mdash; functional derivatives of print.
+Where branding guides are useful for print design continuity, style guides are useful for web designers.
+They should be in the format which they are expereinced (i.e. online for websites) and include details in a useful format (i.e. hex codes or rgba values for colors, variable names for the build system, examples of styling and layout).

-<a class="quote twitter-share right">Styleguides (Pretty) +<br> Pattern Libraries (Functional) =<br>Awesomesauce </a>
+<a class="quote twitter-share right">Styleguide (Visual) +<br> Pattern Library (Functional) =<br>Awesomesauce</a>

-Lists like [this](http://www.logodesignlove.com/brand-identity-style-guides) contain tons of brand asset guidelines, but these stem from print and are not as applicable to designing visual systems.
+A **pattern library** is a functional collection of elements, or components, of a website.
+These include buttons, forms, input types, messaging, etc. more text here
 [Max Quattromani](http://maxquattromani.com/) does a great job in showing the differences

+## Modular Design

+Designing with style guides and pattern libraries is great because you can see how your elements will look together and interact with each other.
+This ensures a modular and unified system in a web design, creating consistency not only for the future of the project but for your

+The following lists include examples from personal websites, blogs, event pages, companies, and toolkits of their styleguides/pattern libraries.

 ## Style Guides

-Pretty
 A style guide and code standards document is a way of ensuring brand and code consistency

 - [A List Apart](http://alistapart.com/about/style-guide)